 Non-relational databases can store documents within the documents, which helps keep data that will be accessed together in the same place.
 But if this isn’t right for your needs, a relational database is still the answer.
 For example, if you have a large dataset with complex structure and relationships, embedding might not create clear enough relationships.

-The amount of time that RDMSs have been around also means there is wide support available, from tools to integration with data from other systems.
+The time RDMSs have been around also means there is wide support available, from tools to integration with data from other systems.

 When to use a non-relational database